juliensagot/ModularTableViewController/README.md

 }
 ```

-## Type-safe cell dequeuing
+## Bonus: type-safe cell dequeuing

 `UITableView` requires providing a `String` for dequeuing a cell, which is really prone to typos.
-Let's see how we can fix it and make it type-safe.
+Let's see how we can make it type-safe.

 ### `Reusable` protocol to the rescue

 What if we could automatically provide a unique reuseIdentifier for every `UITableViewCell` classes and subclasses?<br>
-Well, we can, with a protocol and a `UITableViewCell` extension:
+Fortunately we can, with a protocol and a `UITableViewCell` extension:

 ```swift
 protocol Reusable {